 The severity of mechanical damage is rooted in the presence of microcracks that develop at the base of the gouge during the process of dent rerounding due to pressure (and to some extent elastic rebound).
 As with plain dents, dents with gouges respond differently to static and cyclic pressure loading.
-The discussion that follow discuss in greater detail the associated responses.
+The discussions that follow provide greater details regarding the associated responses.